braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/launching_canvas_flow.md

 Consider the [race conditions]({{site.baseurl}}/user_guide/engagement_tools/testing/race_conditions/) that may be occur before launching your Canvas.

 To enter your Canvas, users must be in the **Entry Audience** before the entry schedule occurs (whether that be scheduled at a specific time, or triggered by action-based or API-triggered event).

+![][1]{: style="max-width:75%;"}

 Note that users who qualify for your entry audience after will not enter for Canvases that are action-based, API-triggered, or one-time-send Canvases.

 ### Review entry audience filters

 In general, avoid configuring an action-based or API-triggered Canvas with the same trigger as the audience filter.
 For example, after a Canvas is launched, users who perform a specific action will be included in the entry audience, so there's no need to add the event as an audience filter.

+For more details on available segmentation filters to target your audience, check out [Segmentation Filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters).

 ### Batch multiple API requests